This post is an excerpt from my book, How to Heal Hashimoto’s: An Integrative Roadmap to Remission.

 In other words, this journey is all about creating a lifestyle that will sustain and foster ongoing success.

 Would you like to read the whole book?
-It chock full of great information and is available for free (you just pay the shipping).
-Get a copy while they last, I don’t know how much longer I’ll be offering them.
+It chock full of great information and is available at all major book retailers.

 So now, not only is it my profession, it’s my passion, and it’s personal.
 I’ve been joking with people lately saying it’s a blessing and a curse.
 A blessing because I really get it, and a curse because I really got it! ?